virus-informatics/PLANT/README.md

 Altough the original model used in the preprint, please use the fixed model with improved performance in **variants/PLANT_fixed**.

+## Core component of PLANT
+Please refer to **src/plant/model.py** if you are interested in the implementation of PLANT and its pLM-DMS.

 ## Google Colab notebook
 A Colab notebook for embedding your sequences of interest onto the antigenic map constructed by the full model is available at the following link: